Hempy49/palindrome_database/README.md

 ## Approach

 The project was written in Ruby on Rails following a TDD approach.
 This was a fun project that consolidated some of my rails knowledge.
+With more time I would like to work on extending this project to add user authentication so that users can read,  update and delete their palindromes when logged in.
+A more exciting front-end built using a library like react.js, would also improve this web app.

 ## How to use
 First clone this repo.
 Then: